-Of the five daily responses obtained from Subject 4, two were in excellent agreement, two had elements in common but were not clear correspondences, and one was clearly a miss.
-In the first of the two matches, Dr. Puthoff was driving in rugged terrain at the base of a volcano How did at 1 als?
-How did no 2 walls?
-Too anecclubal (Figure 4) and the subject's response was "large bare table mountain, jungle below, dark cool moist atmosphere," a match both with regard to topography and ambience.
+Of the five daily responses obtained from Subject 4, two were in good agreement, two had elements in common but were not clear correspondences, and one was clearly a miss.
+In the first of the two reasonably good matches, Dr. Puthoff was driving in rugged terrain at the base of a volcano and the subject's response was "large bare table"

+mountain, jungle below, dark cool moist atmosphere," a reasonable correspondence both with regard to topography and ambience.
 In the second match the subject submitted that all she got was a "picture of Dr. Puthoff sitting in a beach chair by a pool," which was entirely correct.
+The transcript data will be examined further to determine fine structure, resolution, etc.